MichealRW/PGP-DOR/README.md

 PGP-DOR: A Point-Grid-Point Scheme for Efficient Dynamic Object Removal

 ## Overview
-In autonomous driving, constructing high-precision maps typically represented as 3D point cloud maps and bird's-eye view (BEV) images is essential for both offline and online applications.
-However, dynamic objects within a scene can introduce artifacts and noise that significantly degrade map accuracy.
-To address this challenge, we propose a method that accurately identifies and efficiently removes the interference caused by dynamic objects.
-Our approach fully exploits the spatiotemporal attributes of BEV grids through a point-grid-point (PGP) update strategy while discriminating motion attributes at both the point cloud and BEV grid levels.
-Moreover, we introduce Bayesian Generative Kernel Inference (BGKI) to perform dense dynamic attribute inference at the grid level, markedly enhancing the accuracy and robustness of moving object detection.
-Experimental results on public datasets and self-collected data demonstrate that our method consistently outperforms current state-of-the-art approaches in dynamic object removal across both online and offline scenarios at the BEV and point cloud levels.
+We propose PGP-DOR, a novel method for accurately identifying and efficiently removing dynamic objects in autonomous driving maps.
+Our approach leverages a Point-Grid-Point (PGP) update strategy to fully exploit the spatiotemporal attributes of BEV grids while distinguishing motion attributes at both the point cloud and BEV levels.
+Additionally, we employ Bayesian Generative Kernel Inference (BGKI) for dense dynamic attribute inference, significantly improving the accuracy and robustness of dynamic object removal.
+Experimental results on public datasets and self-collected data show that PGP-DOR outperforms state-of-the-art methods in both online and offline scenarios.

 <div align="center">